 The Aerospace Safety Advisory Panel is a senior advisory committee that reports to the National Aeronautics and Space Administration (NASA) and Congress.
 The Panel was established by Congress after the Apollo 204 Command and Service Module spacecraft fire in January 1967.

-The Panel’s statutory duties, as prescribed in Section 6 of the NASA Authorization Act of 1968, Public Law 90-67, 42 U.S.C.
-2477 are as follows:
+The Panel’s statutory duties, established under Section 6 of the National Aeronautics and Space Administration Authorization Act of 1968, and as amended under 51 U.S.C. § 31101 are as follows:

-The Act is an effective piece of legislation for two important reasons.
+The Act as amended is an effective piece of legislation for two important reasons.
 One, for the first time in NASA’s history, an independent safety review body provides timely and continuous oversight of its aerospace programs.
 Two, NASA is required to keep the House Committee on Science and Senate Committee on Commerce, Science and Transportation fully informed of its activities.

 For further information, please refer to the following documents: